Limits of CSP Problems and Efficient Parameter Testing: Testability of the ground state energy

-The canonical reformulation allows us to employ first Lemma \ref{weightedlemma} to replace the energy $\hat \EEE(\G(k,W),J)$ by the energy of the averaged sample $\hat \EEE(\H(k,W),J)$ without altering the ground state energy of the sample substantially.
-From this point we may regard $W$ as a $[q]^r$ layered $([-d,d],r)$-graphon without losing generality thanks to $\H(k,W)$ not relying on the additional structural information that is carried by a proper graphon.
-Subsequently, we apply Lemma \ref{intcont} to change from the integer version of the energy $\hat \EEE(\H(k,W),J)$ to the relaxed one $\EEE(\H(k,W),J)$.
+It is enough to prove \Cref{ch4:main} for tuples of naive $([-d,d],r)$-digraphons.
+We first employ \Cref{ch4:weightedlemma} to replace the energy $\hat \EEE(\G(k,W))$ by the energy of the averaged sample $\hat \EEE(\hh(k,W))$ without altering the ground state energy of the sample substantially with high probability.
+Subsequently, we apply \Cref{ch4:intcont} to change from the integer version of the energy $\hat \EEE(\hh(k,W))$ to the relaxed one $\EEE(\hh(k,W))$.
+That is